DEVELOPER TOOLS

 Where UUIDs shine.

-Primary keys, request IDs, fixtures — anywhere a unique handle belongs.
+Primary keys, request IDs, and fixtures.
+Anywhere a unique handle belongs.

 • Primary keys for new rows